 Hemophilia is a blood clotting disorder caused by a missing protein in the clotting pathway.
 Patients with hemophilia may suffer from spontaneous bleeding of the muscles and joints and are especially prone to uncontrolled bleeding during or after surgical procedures.

-Anemia in the fetus developed following the formation of antibodies in the mother that attack the fetal blood cells.
+Anemia in the fetus developed following the formation of antibodies in the mother that attacks the fetal blood cells.
 These antibodies pass from mother to fetus and cause the destruction of the blood cells, thus leading to anemia in the fetus.
 This condition can cause heart failure and most often results in death.

 In order to treat these dual problems, the fetus needed a blood transfusion.
-However, the hemophilia presented a particularly high risk for life-threatening bleeding.
+However, hemophilia presented a particularly high risk for life-threatening bleeding.